mageshyt/learnQuest/README.md

 - **User Dashboard**: Learn Quest provides a user dashboard where users can track their progress, view their enrolled courses, and access their certificates.

+- **Quizzes**: Learn Quest provides quizzes for each course.
+Users can take these quizzes to test their knowledge and understanding of the course material.

+- **Leaderboard**: Learn Quest provides a leaderboard where users can see their ranking based on their performance in the quizzes.

 ## Development 🛠

 **Database**: Learn Quest uses a PostgreSQL database to store data.
 The database schema is as follows: